NAB chief bans officers travelling abroad except for Umra

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau Chairman, Justice (R) Javed Iqbal, has imposed ban on the private travelling abroad of all NAB officers except for performing Umra with immediate effect.
+ISLAMABAD: The National Accountability Bureau Chairman, Justice (retd) Javed Iqbal, has imposed ban on the private travelling abroad of all NAB officers except for performing Umra with immediate effect.

-The NAB chairman has directed all DGs to endure compliance of all directions in letter and spirit and diligent will be treated strictly as per law.

-ISLAMABAD: The National Accountability Bureau Chairman, Justice (R) Javed Iqbal, has imposed ban on the private travelling abroad of all NAB officers except for performing Umra with immediate effect.
+ISLAMABAD: The National Accountability Bureau Chairman, Justice (retd) Javed Iqbal, has imposed ban on the private travelling abroad of all NAB officers except for performing Umra with immediate effect.